Make like a French pastry chef and try this recipe for our simple tarte tatin.

 Method

-- Heat the remaining butter in an ovenproof frying pan add the remaining sugar.
+- Heat the oven to 200C (180C fan, Gas 6).
+Heat the remaining butter in an ovenproof frying pan and add the remaining 25g sugar.
 When the butter and sugar has melted, add the lemon juice and apples.
 Coat the apples evenly in the syrup and then carefully arrange in the pan, cut side up.

-- Roll out the pastry to cover the apples, trimming off any that hangs over the side of the pan.
-Prick with a knife 2 or 3 times, place in the oven and bake for 20 mins.
+- Roll out the pastry so it’s approx 3-4mm thick and just smaller than the size of your pan.
+You want it to cover the apples, but trim off any that hangs over the side of the pan once it’s on top.
+Prick with a knife 2 or 3 times, place in the oven and bake for 20 minutes.

 - To serve, turn over carefully onto a serving plate.
-If any pieces of apple remain in the pan, gently replace them onto the tart.
-Serve warm with cream or ice cream, and some vanilla if you fancy it, too.
+If any pieces of apple remain in the pan, gently lift them onto the tart.
+Cut into wedges and serve warm.

 -